 Recognising the complexity and cross cutting nature of climate change, Novo Nordisk has taken a partnership approach to address this global challenge.
 We encourage partnerships and believe that this approach often leads to better and more innovative solutions.

-Novo Nordisk is a member of RE100, EV100 and a campaign member of the Business Ambition for 1.5 °C. Novo Nordisk has an approved near-term target in line with 1.5 °C from the Science Based Targets Initiative (SBTi) and is committed to achieving net zero emissions by 2045, in line with the net zero requirements established by SBTi.
-Novo Nordisk is also a part of the World Economic Forum’s Alliance of CEO Climate Leaders.
+Novo Nordisk is a member of RE100 and EV100 and committed to achieving net zero emissions by 2045 in line with the requirements established by Science Based Targets initiative.
+Novo Nordisk is also a part of the World Economic Forum’s Alliance of CEO Climate Leaders and the Sustainable Markets Initiative health system task force to deliver net zero healthcare.